Skip to content

 TL;DR

-This paper proposes HyperGaussians, which extends 3DGS to high-dimensional multivariate Gaussians.
-Expression-dependent attribute variations are modeled via conditional distributions, and an inverse covariance trick enables efficient conditioning.
-Integrated as a plug-and-play module into FlashAvatar and GaussianHeadAvatar, the method significantly improves high-frequency detail quality.
+HyperGaussians is proposed to extend 3DGS to high-dimensional multivariate Gaussians.
+It models expression-dependent attribute variations through conditional distributions and utilizes an inverse covariance trick for efficient conditioning.
+As a plug-and-play module integrated into FlashAvatar and GaussianHeadAvatar, it significantly improves the quality of high-frequency details.

 Background & Motivation

-1. Background: 3D Gaussian splatting (3DGS) has become the standard approach for face avatar modeling.
-Current SOTA methods bind Gaussians to 3DMM meshes and use MLPs to predict expression-dependent offsets for handling dynamics.
+1. Background: 3D Gaussian Splatting (3DGS) has become the standard for face avatar modeling.
+Current SOTA methods bind Gaussians to 3DMM meshes and handle dynamics by using MLPs to predict expression-dependent offsets.

-2. Limitations of Prior Work: Existing methods still struggle with nonlinear deformations (eye closure, mouth opening), complex lighting effects (specular reflections on glasses), and fine-grained structures (tooth gaps, glasses frames)—high-frequency details that are central to the uncanny valley effect.
+2. Limitations of Prior Work: Existing methods still struggle with non-linear deformations (closing eyes, opening mouth), complex lighting effects (specular reflections on glasses), and subtle structures (teeth gaps, eyeglass frames)—high-frequency details that are critical to avoiding the "Uncanny Valley" effect.

-3. Key Challenge: The expressiveness of 3D Gaussian primitives is inherently limited.
-Each Gaussian has only a few attributes (position, rotation, scale, color), and even with MLP-predicted expression-dependent offsets, linear combinations of attributes remain limited in expressiveness.
+3. Key Challenge: The expressiveness of 3D Gaussian primitives themselves is limited.
+Each Gaussian only possesses attributes such as position, rotation, scale, and color.
+Even with MLPs predicting expression-dependent offsets, the linear combination of attributes remains restricted in representability.

-4. Goal: How can the expressiveness of 3D Gaussian primitives be enhanced to capture high-frequency dynamic effects without redesigning the entire pipeline?
+4. Goal: Enhance the expressiveness of the 3D Gaussian primitives to capture high-frequency dynamic effects without redesigning the entire pipeline.

-5. Key Insight: Inspired by HyperNeRF—modeling deformation fields in a high-dimensional space and slicing them can handle topological changes.
-This idea is applied to Gaussian primitives: each Gaussian is defined as a multivariate Gaussian distribution in a high-dimensional space, and conditioning (slicing) yields expression-dependent 3D Gaussians.
+5. Key Insight: Inspired by HyperNeRF, which handles topological changes by modeling deformation fields in high-dimensional space and slicing them.
+This idea is applied to Gaussian primitives: treating each Gaussian as a multivariate distribution in high-dimensional space, where expression-dependent 3D Gaussians are obtained through conditioning (slicing).

-6. Core Idea: Standard 3D Gaussians are extended into \((m+n)\)-dimensional HyperGaussians.
-Conditioning on an \(n\)-dimensional latent embedding yields dynamically adaptive 3D attributes, and an inverse covariance trick maintains efficiency.
+6. Core Idea: Extend 3D Gaussians into \((m+n)\)-dimensional HyperGaussians.
+Dynamically adaptive 3D attributes are obtained by conditioning on an \(n\)-dimensional latent embedding, while maintaining efficiency using an inverse covariance trick.

 Method